SoftStoneDevelop/Gedaq.DbConnection/Documentation/Query.md

 `queryType`: type of generated method typr(read/nonquery/scalar, flags enum)<br>
 `generate`: The need to generate a method.
 In case requests are used only as part of a batch, it may not be necessary to generate single methods for a request<br>
 `accessModifier`: Access Modifier of Generated Methods.<br>
+`asyncResultType`: The type of the generated Task/ValueTask method.<br>

 Model classes in example:
 ```C#